GideonGM/Raytracer/README.md

 # Java Raytracer
 A set of Java files written to run a simple raytracer.
-It is currently only capable of rendering any number of spheres with diffuse shading using point, directional, and (ambient?) lighting.
+It is currently only capable of rendering any number of spheres with diffuse shading using point, directional, and ambient lighting.

 <img width="997" alt="Screenshot 2024-10-10 at 1 33 14 AM" src="https://github.com/user-attachments/assets/887e0444-c60e-456a-824d-a909b6d724f1">